Funding opportunity

 • travel, subsistence and consumables

-Funding for wave two (£2 million in years four to five) and wave three (£2 million in years six to seven) should be conceived based on findings from the centre’s initial work and will become available in future years following assessment and approval.
+Funding for wave two (in years four to five) and wave three (in years six to seven) is subject to UKRI securing future funding and the identified programme requirements.
+These waves will be conceived based on findings from the centre’s initial work and will become available in future years following assessment and approval.

 Flexible fund